ganeti/ganeti/man/gnt-instance.rst

 the next time the instance is started).
 The IP test can be skipped if the ``--no-ip-check`` option is passed.

+Note that you can rename an instance to its same name, to force re-executing the os-specific rename script for that instance, if needed.

 The ``--no-name-check`` skips the check for the new instance name via the resolver (e.g. in DNS or /etc/hosts, depending on your setup) and that the resolved name matches the provided name.
 Since the name check